1701 Market St.//Philadelphia, PA 19103-2921//United States

 David C. Dziengowski litigates complex employment, benefits, and commercial disputes in federal and state courts throughout the country.
-David brings a diverse skillset to any case, having led internal investigations, tried complex matters, and argued high-risk issues on appeal in federal courts.
-He is part of a team that advises clients on labor and employment issues, including international counseling, management relations, and labor disputes.
-David serves as the vice chair of the Philadelphia office’s pro bono committee.
+David brings a diverse skill set to any case, having led internal investigations, tried complex disputes, and argued high-risk issues on appeal in federal courts.
+By developing practical and effective solutions, David regularly helps clients navigate through their most sensitive matters.

 David served on active duty in the US Navy Judge Advocate General’s Corps from 2009 until 2014.
 His body of work includes representation of numerous Sailors and Marines at courts-martial and before administrative boards, four arguments before the US Court of Appeals for the Armed Forces, and one argument before the US Navy-Marine Corps Court of Criminal Appeals.
 In his role as appellate defense counsel, David overturned two convictions and successfully defended an interlocutory appeal.

 David taught law at the US Naval Academy and served as a Rule of Law Field Support Officer in the Arghandab River Valley of Kandahar, Afghanistan.
-He continues to serve, now in the US Navy Reserve.
+He continues to serve, now as a Lieutenant Commander in the US Navy Reserve.

 David’s pro bono work includes representation of criminal defendants with the Innocence Project.